top of page

 The Allure of Watercolor Tattoos

 The appeal of watercolor tattoos is growing.
-A survey by a renowned tattoo studio in 2022 found that 35% of clients preferred watercolor styles over traditional designs, showing a significant shift in preference among tattoo enthusiasts.
+A survey by a renowned tattoo studio in 2022 found that 35% of clients preferred watercolor styles over traditional designs.
+This shows a significant shift in preference among tattoo enthusiasts.

 Styles of Watercolor Tattoos